bashoori/marketing-analytics-pipeline/README.md

 	3. pip install streamlit
 	4. streamlit run app.py

+## how to run Streamlit:

+	streamlit run dashboard/app.py

 ## 🔧 Requirements

-Make sure Docker is installed and running on your system.
+Make sure Docker is installed and running on your system. (for PostgreSQL you should install docker)

 - [Install Docker](https://docs.docker.com/get-docker/)
 - Then run: